dagda1/blog/source/_posts/2014-01-11-custome-link-to.markdown

 {% gist 8377172 %}
 The **isUser** condition could compare the context's constructor but this approach is limited as every time I want to include a different type, I need to update the template.
 I actually started down this unmaintainable path before souring on the idea as is illustrated in this <a href="http://jsbin.com/OnuCaCep/30/edit" target="_blank">jsbin</a>.

-As in my previous posts, the answer to the problem was to create a wrapper around the **link-to** helper and do a bit of massaging with the arguments before passing it on to the real **link-to** helper.
+As in my previous posts, the answer to the problem was to create a wrapper around the **link-to** helper and do a bit of massaging with the arguments before passing them on to the real **link-to** helper.

 Another consideration is that I want to be able to call my custom helper in both the block form and the non-block form.
 It is possible to call the link-to helper in its non-block form like this:
 {% codeblock %}